gdsbook/book/data/us_county_income/README.md

 ## Notebooks

-To produce the dataset, run the following notebook.
+To reproduce the dataset, run the following notebook.

 - `us_county_income_clean.ipynb`

-## Notes

-- The geopackage can either be created locally by running the notebooks in sequence, or by downloading from the gdsbook data archive listed above.
-- Population and Total County income are not in the final geopackage but are available in the file `uscountyincome.csv`